/

 Pandemic preparedness

-We aim to strengthen our ability to detect and respond to infectious disease outbreaks through robust surveillance systems.
+We are working to improve how we track and respond to infectious disease outbreaks by building strong surveillance systems.

 Our work includes monitoring respiratory viruses and developing effective response strategies to enhance community resilience in the face of future pandemics.